 From FlexMeasures, we are using the [GET] /assets endpoint, which loads a list of assets.
-Note how, unlike the user endpoint above, we are passing a query parameter here (owner_id).
+Note how, unlike the user endpoint above, we are passing a query parameter to the API (account_id).
 We are only displaying a subset of the information which is available about assets.
 Browse the endpoint documentation to learn other information you could get.